-- Invite families into your program.
+- Invite families to your program.

-- Share photographs with families via email or social media.
+- Share photographs with families via e-mail or social media.

-- Using a laminated piece of construction paper and a dry erase marker, write a brief sentence or two about what happened in the program that day.
+- Using a laminated piece of construction paper and a dry-erase marker, write a brief sentence or two about what happened in the program that day.
 When families pick up their children at the end of the day, they have something to discuss with their little ones on the way home.

 - Ask focused and specific questions.

-- Children live in the “here and now” so ask questions about specific times of the day (like “playground time” or “story time”) to help refresh their memory.
+- Children live in the “here and now,” so ask questions about specific times of the day (like “playground time” or “storytime”) to help refresh their memory.

 - Ask questions that require more than a “yes” or “no” response.